mermaid-js/mermaid/docs/c4c.md

-Mermaid's c4 diagram sytax is compatible with plantUML.
+Mermaid's c4 diagram syntax is compatible with plantUML.
 See example below:

 ```mermaid-example
     C4Context